 The verbs that end in -ar (amar); the verbs that end in -er (comer) and the verbs that end in -ir (abrir).

-Irregular verbs are those that change their root or their termination when conjugated.
+While irregular verbs are those that change their root or their termination when conjugated.

-First, you must differentiate regular verbs from irregular ones.
+You must differentiate regular verbs from irregular ones.
 You can make two lists or you can also use different colors: one for regular verbs and one for irregular ones.
 These lists should be with you throughout your learning experience and should grow as you learn new verbs.

 Regular verbs are the easiest to learn since they follow the same conjugation model.
 The problem arises with irregular verbs.
 What can we do to learn those verbs?
 Well, the best thing you can do is to be friends with them.